 Gorilla trekking can be done year round but tends to be more popular during the dry season.
 Dry season is from December-February and June-September but the temperature itself does not vary much year round.
 During our visit, the temperature was a pleasant 60s while Kigali was in the 80s.

 Permit requirements and costs

 Both Rwanda and Uganda require visitors to obtain a permit in order to trek gorillas.
-Currently, for Rwanda, a permit costs $750 for non-nationals (fee was doubled from $750 on May 7, 2017).
+Currently, for Rwanda, a permit costs $1,500 for non-nationals (fee was doubled from $750 on May 7, 2017).
 In Uganda, the permit cost is $600 but discounts may be available during the slower wet season.

 The number of gorilla permits given per day are limited.
 Only 8 people are allowed to see each gorilla group.
 During the busy season, permits need to be purchased months in advance due to high demand.